ubuntu-core/snappy-testdata/python-xkcd-webserver/meta/readme.md

-Show random XKCD compic via a build-in webserver
+Show random XKCD comic via a build-in webserver
 This is meant as a fun example for a snappy package.